leogout/SeoBundle/README.md

 You can configure your own model classes to let the seo generators do all the work thanks to the **fromResource()** method.
 Multiple interfaces are available to help the method guess which setters to call to fill the tags.

-This is an exemple for the `leogout_seo.generator.basic` generator:
+This is an exemple for the `basic` generator:
 **In your resource:**
 ```php
 use Leogout\Bundle\SeoBundle\Seo\Basic\BasicSeoInterface;